 1946: The birth of the Maison Française

 The idea of establishing a French presence at the heart of the British academic world dates back to at least the beginning of the 20th century.
-It was defended in particular by the members of the French Club, which existed at the University of Oxford at the time and which brought together a community of Francophile students.
-However, it was not until after the Second World War, in more favourable circumstances that this project was fully realised.
+It was defended in particular by the members of the French Club, which existed at the University of Oxford at the time and which brought together a community of francophile students.
+However, it was not until after the Second World War, in more favourable circumstances that this project was fully executed.
 The support that the United Kingdom had provided to the Free French provoked a desire to consolidate the links between the two sides of the Channel, in cultural as much as academic terms.
 The honour fell to the archaeologist Claude Schaeffer (1898-1982) – in charge of the Ugarit site in Syria, future professor at the Collège de France, but also Officer in the Royal Navy and Fellow of St John’s College – to take the initiative and instigate negotiations that would lead to the creation of a new institution.
-Another important figure was chosen to help in its establishment and watch over the first years of its life: Henri Fluchère, renowned academic, translator of TS Eliot, specialist of Shakespeare, also known for his engagement in the Resistance.
+Another important figure was chosen to help in its establishment and watch over the first years of its life: Henri Fluchère, a renowned academic, translator of TS Eliot and specialist of Shakespeare, also known for his involvment with the Resistance.
 Under his guidance, the Maison Française was brought to life at the beginning of the school year of 1946, at 29 Beaumont Street, not far from the Ashmolean Museum.
 The name “Maison Française” was chosen in reference to the pavilions of the International University Campus that opened in Paris in 1925 with the same peaceable ideals.

 French finances were still limited in the years immediately following the war, and the new institution did not escape a certain amount of improvisation.
 At this time there was only one British student in residence, the buildings were poky and dilapidated and the rationing policy was still in place.
 On top of it all, the winter proved to be exceptionally harsh and frost caused the drains to burst.
 One witness to this pioneering time remembers having to “collect snow to melt, so as to have the necessary in order to perform one’s ablutions and have some cups of rather dubious tea” (M-L Fluchère p.
 12).
-Fluchère was not discouraged however, the adventure was beginning.
+Fluchère was not discouraged, however, the adventure was beginning.

 1947-1962: At 72 Woodstock Road